-There are several types of abortion, and the options depend on the duration of the pregnancy.
-They include medical abortion, vacuum aspiration, dilation and evacuation, and labor induction.
+There are several types of abortion.
+The options depend on the duration of the pregnancy.

 Abortion is a medical means of ending a pregnancy.
 Worldwide,